thisdot/tech-dev-tooling/README.md

   Hasura gives you instant GraphQL & REST APIs on new & existing data sources.
 Connect Hasura to your data & get APIs in under a minute.

 - [Strapi](https://strapi.io/)
-  Strapi is a open-source CMS (Content Management Systema) with a beauty and fully customizable dashboard.
-Build the API faster (REST or GraphQL) and manage your content easily.
+  Strapi is an open-source CMS (Content Management System) with a beautiful and fully customizable dashboard.
+Build your API's faster (REST or GraphQL) and manage your content easily.

 ## Accessibility